nikhleshmahato/React-JS/CustomRenderer/Notes.md

 Custom Renderer is similar to createRoot() renderer in React.js

-How react renderer works internally.
+Now I will tell you How React renderer works internally?